The Leslie Flint Trust

 *Illegal = séances and sittings with mediums were illegal in the UK until 1951, when the Fraudulent Mediums Act was introduced, which finally gave genuine mediums the freedom to pursue their work, without the threat of fines or imprisonment.

-Transcribed and edited by K.Jackson-Barnes - April 2019
+Transcribed and presented for the Trust by K.Jackson-Barnes - April 2019

 After the 1934 radio broadcast,

 all of the text above was published by ‘Two Worlds Publishing’ in this yellow booklet.